 Although these results are promising, studies are limited and more research is needed.

 Due to its high isoflavone content, tofu may improve bone mineral density and brain function and reduce symptoms of menopause and depression.
 All the same, further studies are necessary.

 Eating tofu and other soy foods every day is generally considered safe.
 That said, you may want to moderate your intake if you have:

-- Breast tumors.
-Because of tofu’s weak hormonal effects, some doctors suggest that women with estrogen-sensitive breast tumors limit their soy intake.
+- Breast tumors: Because of tofu’s weak hormonal effects, some doctors suggest that people with estrogen-sensitive breast tumors limit their soy intake.

 However, a report from the EFSA concluded that soy and soy isoflavones pose no concerns for thyroid function or breast or uterine cancers (13).